Customer data platforms and how to choose the best one for your team

 When your vendor matrix is filled out, schedule a discussion with your stakeholders.
 Review the vendors that best meet your requirements, listen to people’s feedback, and revisit CDP vendors to get specific questions answered if needed.
 You can also talk to finance about your budget and find out whether you need to make a stronger business case.

-Ask IT about the feasibility of implementing a CDP in-house.
+Ask IT about the feasibility of implementing a CDP with in-house resources.
 If you’re not prepared to do that, ask CDP vendors whether they have a services team or work with preferred partners.
 Carefully examine case studies to substantiate those projects’ successes.

 Going through this six-step process may seem lengthy, but making a final decision will be much more straightforward for you and your team when you’re armed with the appropriate information.